 What will be the advising process during add/drop?

-We are working to establish an easy way for you to contact your deans during the add/drop week.
-We will announce this system closer to the beginning of the semester.
+We want to ensure there is an easy way for you to contact your deans during the add/drop week.
+This system is announced closer to the beginning of the semester.

 Will the library be open?